typegoose/typegoose/github-page/_guides/quick-start-guide.md

 // "document" has no types
 ```

-with typegoose it can be converted to something like:
+With typegoose it can be converted to something like:

 ```ts
 class KittenClass {